Groups generated by spherical twists on K3 surfaces and full exceptional collections on Fano threefolds: Groups generated by spherical reflections in

 where $\ast$ denotes the free product.
 Then any element of order two in $G-\{1\}$ is conjugate to some element in $R$. \end{lemma} \begin{proof} Let $x\in G-\{1\}$ be such that $x^2=1$.
 Expressing $x$ as a reduced word in $R$ we see that $x$ must be palindromic.
 If $x$ has odd length then it is of the form $wrw^{-1}$.
-Even length is impossible since then $x=ww^{-1}=1$. \end{proof} \begin{lemma} Let $G$ be a group and assume that $R\subset G-\{1\}$ are order two elements such that
+Even length is impossible since then $x=ww^{-1}=1$. \end{proof} \begin{lemma} Let $G$ be a group and assume that $R\subset G-\{1\}$ is a set of order two elements such that

 Let $S\subset G-\{1\}$ be a collection of elements such that \begin{enumerate}[{label=(\alph*), ref=\emph{\alph*}}] \item $G$ is generated by $S$; \item For each $s\in S$ we have $s^2=1$; \item $S$ is closed under conjugation. \end{enumerate} Then \begin{enumerate} \item $R$ is a set of orbit representatives for the action of $G$ on $S$ by conjugation (in particular $R\subset S$). \item $S$ is the set of order two elements in $G-\{1\}$. \end{enumerate} \end{lemma} \begin{proof} Let $s\in S$.
 By Lemma \ref{lem:ordertwo} $s$ is conjugate to some $r\in R$ and by \eqref{it:ordertwo2:it3} $r\in S$.
 So every element in $S$ is conjugate to an element in $R\cap S$.
-Assume first that $R\cap S\neq R$ and choose $r\in R\setminus R\cap S$.
+Assume first that $R\cap S\neq R$ and choose $r\in R\setminus (R\cap S)$.
 Since by \eqref{it:ordertwo2:it1} $S$ generates $G$ it follows that $r$ is a product of conjugates of elements in $R\cap S$.
-Hence in $G/[G,G]$, $\bar{r}$ is a linear combination of $\bar{r}'$ for $r'\in S\cap R$.
-However this is impossible since $\bar{r}'$ for $r'\in R$ is a $\ZZ/2\ZZ$-basis for $G/[G,G]$.
-We conclude that $R\subset S$ and furthermore every conjugation orbit in $S$ intersects $R$.
-If the intersection has cardinality $\ge 2$ then we find two elements in $R$ than are conjugate.
+Let $\overline{r}$ be the image of$r$ in $G/[G,G] \cong \bigoplus_{r \in R} \ZZ/ 2 \ZZ r$.
+Then $\bar{r}$ is a sum of $\bar{r}'$ for $r'\in S\cap R$.
+However, this is impossible since $\bar{r}'$ for $r'\in R$ is a $\ZZ/2\ZZ$-basis for $G/[G,G]$.
+We conclude that $S\subset R$ and furthermore every conjugation orbit in $S$ intersects $R$.
+If the intersection has cardinality $\ge 2$ then we find two elements in $R$ that are conjugate.
 Passing again to $G/[G,G]$ shows that this is impossible.
 So $R$ is a set of orbit representatives.
 This finishes the proof of \eqref{it:ordertwo2:it4}.

 If $g\in G-\{1\}$ is any element of order two then by Lemma \ref{lem:ordertwo} it is conjugate to an element in $R$.
-Hence since $R\subset S$, it is in $S$.
+Hence since $R\subset S$ and $S$ is closed under conjugation, it is in $S$.
 This finishes the proof of \eqref{it:ordertwo2:it5}. \end{proof} \begin{lemma} Let the notations and assumptions be as in Lemma \ref{lem:ordertwo2}.
 We have a presentation